QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 6. You cannot add elements to `Doors Open`, this is supposed to self-populate via the BP's construction script.
 7. Se the `Global Parameter IN` to be set to `1` & `Global Parameter OUT` to be set to `0`

-#### Part 4.3 Properties for INDOOR-to-INDOOR Transitions
+#### Part 6.3 Properties for INDOOR-to-INDOOR Transitions
 1. Select the appropriate reverbs for your rooms for `ReverbIN` & `ReverbOUT`
 4. Thats it!
 You don't need to modify any of the other properties like above.
 It is actually recommended not to modify anything else as the BP has checks that will mess up audio for smooth Interior transitions.

+### Part 7 - [NEW] Placing down QSM_Weapon_Reflection_Probes
+As mentioned in the Actor Overview, these are akin to a sound version of a Map's Facade.
+It's a fake Reverb/Echo probe placed outside the map to mimic where sound (specifically gunshots) would echo/reverb off of back towards the player.

+Examples: Bouncing off distance large buildings or a neighbours house, echos/reverbs from an underpass or cave outside the map, or just a simulated reverb from a large valley or open field.
+These are more artistically placed around the map to give it that *je ne sais quoi*.
+There really isn't a science to it, just where you think some reverb and echoes should come from.

+To set them up:
+1. Place a `QSM_Weapon_Reflection_Probe` in your map from *Content > FMOD > Events > Levels > Reverbs*.
+2. As with all FMOD Events, nest it in a Ready Or Not Audio Volume and Disable `Auto Activate`.
+3. That's it!

+Some additional notes, Zack mentions can place up to around 6 probes in your map, but you shouldn't exceed 6.
+Additionally only 2 probes are active at a time based on proximity to the player.

 ## Tools & Testing

 RareKiwi has created a bunch of useful tools to help test and debug QSM and OST Values.
-All these tools are provided in the QSM folder in the download at the top.
+All these tools are provided in the Blueprint and Tools folders.

 ### BP_AudioProppagationQSMTester

+*Content > Mods > Template > Blueprints*

 This is a BP that you place anywhere in your level.
 When you play your level in the game it will constantly fire a gun shot so you can debug and see if QSM is working correctly.